cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 BlindSign(skS, blinded_msg)

 Parameters:
-- kLenInBytes, the length in bytes of the RSA modulus n
+- kLen, the length in bytes of the RSA modulus n

 Inputs:
 - skS, server private key